blackbaud/sky-api-docs/content/support/changelog/ap/index.md

 Monitor this page to keep up with the [Accounts Payable API]({{ stache.config.portal_endpoints_AP }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2018-06-04

+### Announcement: Changes Planned for [Accounts Payable]({{ stache.config.portal_endpoints_AP }}), [General Ledger]({{ stache.config.portal_endpoints_GL }}), and [Treasury (Beta)]({{ stache.config.portal_endpoints_treasury }}) APIs

+We will implement new operation ID values in the OpenApi (fka Swagger) definitions for several SKY APIs.
+This change will improve client-side tooling support for code generation by making these values more deterministic and friendlier across different languages.
+Going forward, we expect high stability of these values (meaning, we won’t need to change them again).

+Note that any existing code that has been deployed will continue to function with no problems, since we are not changing any routes or parameters.
+If you make use of client-side generated code and want to regenerate your client wrapper, you’ll need to fix any compile-time errors in your code stemming from new method names.

 ## 2018-06-01

 ### New